 Who isn’t bothered by skin tags?
 You know, those annoying flesh-colored dangling pieces of skin?
 If you’ve got one or more, you know it.
-In fact, you probably can’t keep your hands off of them.
+You probably can’t keep your hands off of them.
 Skin tags are probably the most common bump or growth found on adult skin.
-You may think they are ugly, and sometimes they are.
-But the good news is that they are harmless.
-Here’s what you need to know about skin tags and what you can do about them.
+You may think they are ugly (and sometimes they are), but the good news is that they are harmless.
+Here’s what you need to know about skin tags, their causes, and whether or how they should be removed.

 What are skin tags?